BlueGuardianSecurity/ChooseAdventureGame/README.md

 #from langchain.prompts import PromptTemplate

 I ran into several errors that I will come back to when I understand Python better.
+You will want to input your own OpenAI key into the corresponding variable